Take the quiz

 • Facial, ear, jaw, or headache pain

-• Malocclusion can also cause pain or difficulty during chewing
+• Malocclusion can also cause pain and create sensitive soft tissue from difficulty during chewing

 • Problems when closing or opening the mouth